-From classroom strategies and expectations of student behavior to parent-teacher communication methods and overall views on learning, every country and culture has its own style of education.
+From classroom strategies and student behavior expectations to parent-teacher communication and overall views on learning, every country and culture has its own style of education.

 What can we learn from these varied styles?
 The short answer?
 A lot.

-Looking at Shanghai specifically, I noticed one strategy of professional development that can be easily replicated in U.S. contexts: peer lesson demonstrations.
+Looking at Shanghai specifically, I noticed one strategy of professional development that can be easily replicated in the U.S.: peer lesson demonstrations.

 Like any customer service agent, this teacher realized the benefits of customer feedback.
 The only difference was that her customers were students.
 So she surveyed them, finding informal, age-appropriate ways to ask: